-The At-Risk Community Phase (1.3) occurs when site condition declines due to prolonged drought (approximately 3 years or more) or improper grazing management.
-Mid-statured bunchgrasses, particularly green needlegrass, have been eliminated or nearly so.
+The Wheatgrass/Silver Sagebrush Community Phase (1.4) occurs when site conditions decline due to long-term drought or improper grazing, and a fire has occurred on the site less than 30 years prior.
+The species structure has shifted from dominantly bunchgrasses to dominantly rhizomatous grasses.
+Mid-statured bunchgrasses, particularly green needlegrass have been eliminated or nearly so.
 The plant community is dominated by rhizomatous wheatgrasses, primarily western wheatgrass, but vigor is reduced and unpalatable forbs are common.
-Cover of shortgrasses such as prairie Junegrass may also increase.
-The decreased vigor of native species may make this phase more susceptible to invasion by non-native species such as introduced bluegrasses.
+Cover of blue grama increases, but information suggests that blue grama tends not to dominate this site as it does other sites.
+The decreased vigor of native species may make this phase more susceptible to invasion by non-native species, such as Kentucky bluegrass (Poa pratensis) and Canada bluegrass (Poa compressa).
+Shrub cover is similar to Green Needlegrass/Silver Sagebrush Community Phase (1.3).